 We want to make sure that your personal information is accurate and up to date.
 You may ask us to correct or remove information you think is inaccurate.

-We keep information about complaints for seven years after the complaint is closed.
+We keep information about complaints for five years after the complaint is closed.

 If you request information from the Integration Joint Board we will retain details of the request for three years after the request is closed.

 The agendas and minutes of the meetings of the Integration Joint Board are retained permanently.
 Personal information included in the reports provided to the IJB, for example in case studies, may also be retained.
 We will discuss this with you when we ask for your consent to include personal details about you in the case study.

 This Policy was last reviewed in November 2020.

 The Data Protection Officer for Fife Integration Joint Board is Lesley Gauld.